tikoyy/final-form/README.md

   - react-toastify: ^9.1.3

 - Backend:
-  - express: Latest version
+  - express: ^4.18.2
-  - @notionhq/client: Latest version
+  - @notionhq/client: ^2.2.13
-  - cors: Latest version
+  - cors: ^2.8.5
-  - body-parser: Latest version
+  - body-parser: ^1.20.2

 ## Contributing

 Contributions and suggestions are always welcome!.
 Please try this on your local machine and see what can be imporoved.

+## License

+The project is hereby listed and licensed under [MIT](https://choosealicense.com/licenses/mit/).
+See [LICENSE](https://github.com/tikoyy/final-form/blob/main/LICENSE.md) for details.